Henry Kissinger and the Vietnam War: Nixon's visit to Moscow

+Preparation of the 1972 Paris Peace Accords

+Kissinger's May 1972 Paris meeting with Tho

 On 6 May 1972, Kissinger returned to Paris to face Tho again.
-Nixon had ordered Kissinger to be severe, saying "no nonsense.
+Nixon had ordered Kissinger to be severe, saying, "No nonsense.
 No niceness.
 No accommodations".
-As a result, Kissinger was unusually unfriendly, and snapped when Tho mentioned that Senator J. William Fulbright was criticizing the Vietnam war: "Our domestic discussions are no concerns of yours".
-Tho told Kissinger "I'm giving an example to prove that Americans share our views", and then stated that the United States had never followed the Geneva Accords.
-Tho charged that the American terms calling for a withdraw from Vietnam months after a peace agreement was signed was unacceptable.
+As a result, Kissinger was unusually unfriendly, and snapped when Tho mentioned that Senator J. William Fulbright was criticizing the Vietnam War: "Our domestic discussions are no concerns of yours".
+Tho told Kissinger: "I'm giving an example to prove that Americans share our views", and then stated that the United States had never followed the Geneva Accords.
+Tho charged that the American terms calling for a withdrawal from Vietnam months after a peace agreement was signed was unacceptable.
 Kissinger promised that once a peace agreement was signed, a general election would be called to elect a new South Vietnamese president, Thieu would resign, and that the Communists could take in the election.
-When Kissinger asked when Thieu should resign, Thuy told him "Tomorrow is best".
-Kissinger replied: "All other members, except Thieu can remain in the administration, can' t they".
-Thuy stated that they could, but there had to be release of political prisoners and press freedom, leading Kissinger to ask: "Can anybody publish a newspaper in North Vietnam?
+When Kissinger asked when Thieu should resign, Thuy told him, "Tomorrow is best".
+Kissinger replied: "All other members, except Thieu can remain in the administration, can't they?"
+Thuy stated that they could, but there had to be release of political prisoners and freedom of the press, leading Kissinger to ask: "Can anybody publish a newspaper in North Vietnam?
 I ask for my own education".
 On 19 July 1972, Kissinger again met Tho in Paris.
-He asked the rhetorical question: "If the United States can accept governments in large countries that are not pro-American, why should it insist on a pro-U.S. government in Saigon?".
+Kissinger tried to persuade Thọ that he had nothing to fear from the United States in the long term, and asked: "when we can live with governments that are not pro-American in the largest Asian nations, why should we insist on a government that is pro-American in Saigon?"
 Tho charged that Kissinger was bringing nothing new.